marlonbarrios/realtime_daydream/README.md

-# StreamDiffusion Playground - Deployment Guide
+# StreamDiffusion Playground - Next.js Edition

-This is a web application with a secure backend proxy that keeps your API key safe on the server.
+This is a Next.js web application with secure API routes that keep your API key safe on the server.

 ## 🔒 Security